AGRINFO AGRINFO logo

 What is changing?

-The EU is discussing amending the MRLs for triclopyr on certain products as summarised in Table 1.
+The European Union (EU) has amended the MRLs for triclopyr on certain products as summarised in Table 1.

 Why?